jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![pH](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/pHgraph.png)
 Figure 2: pH of the lake against its dimensionless residence time.

+It can be seen that pH decreases slowly from 0 to 0.75 hydraulic residence time, but reaches an equivalence point between 0.75 and 1.00 hydraulic residence time, and continues decreasing as more acid is added.

-Assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from:
+Assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from the following equation given pH is below 4.5:

 $$ pH = -log{[H+]}$$
 $$ ANC_{in} ≅−[H+]$$